Menu

 Other Taxes S Corps Pay for Employees

-So that’s great for income taxes, but what about these pesky Social security, Medicare and unemployment taxes?
-So why is it that sole proprietorships and non corporations get to have these great benefits where their kids don’t have to pay those?
+So that’s great for income taxes, but what about these pesky Social Security, Medicare and unemployment taxes?
+So why is it that sole proprietorships and non-corporations get to have these great benefits where their kids don’t have to pay those?

 But if you have an S-corporation or a C corporation, then your kid does.
 That doesn’t seem really fair, does it?
 It’s kind of silly.
 I agree.
 But that’s just how the rules are written.